Greensburg, PA

 Do I still need a lawyer if a title company is involved in the closing?

+Often yes.
 A title company and a lawyer are not doing the same job.
-Title work can be important, but legal counsel is what helps with contract terms, inspection disputes, risk allocation, and what happens if the deal starts shifting in the wrong direction.
+Title work can be important, but legal counsel helps with contract language, inspection disputes, risk allocation, seller-disclosure concerns, closing leverage, and what happens if the deal starts moving in the wrong direction.

 What should I do if I found serious defects after buying a house?